-- Low liquidity.
-When you buy a Certificate, you’re essentially agreeing not to touch your money until the end of its term — if an emergency forces you to cash out early, you’ll lose some of the interest you’ve earned.
+- What if I need my money sooner?: When you buy a certificate, you’re agreeing not to touch your money until the end of its term.
+So if an emergency forces you to cash out early, you’ll lose some of the interest you’ve earned.

-Fortunately, implementing a ladder strategy can help you offset both of these drawbacks.
+Laddering can help you with both of these questions.

-To understand how it works, let's use Larry as an example.
-Larry has $5,000 he wants to put away in savings.
-He’d like more interest than a traditional savings account would earn, but he doesn’t want to lock up all of his money for a long time period.
-At the moment, his bank's five-year Certificate offers the highest rate, but he's nervous that rates might rise after he commits himself.
+Here’s an example: Larry has $5,000 he wants to save.
+He’d like to earn more interest than he can get from a traditional savings account.
+But he doesn’t want to lock up all of his money for a long time.
+Right now, his bank has a great five-year certificate rate.
+But Larry’s nervous that rates might go up after he buys a certificate.

 Your Ladder, Your Choice

-Like the idea, but still nervous about needing access to your cash?
+Do you like the idea of laddering, but still feel nervous about needing access to your money?

 You can create ladders with shorter terms.
 For example, you can build a smaller ladder of certificates maturing from between one to three months.
 As each certificate matures, you can roll the money over into a new three-month certificate.
 That way, you’re never more than a month away from your money.
 And you may still be able to earn more than you would with a savings account.